developjua/weatherforecast/README.md

 ## Configuration

-You have to set the API key go to Tomorrow.io signup for accounnt that free that you get a apikey include that in .env file RREACT_APP_API_KEY=" ".
+You have to set the API key go to Tomorrow.io signup for accounnt that free that you get a apikey and create .env file and set
+RREACT_APP_API_KEY="YOUR_API_KEY ".

 ## Issues and Troubleshooting